MetPX/sarracenia/docs/source/How2Guides/FlowCallbacks.rst

   reception of notification messages from message queue protocol flows.

-* *sarracenia.flowcb.nodupe.NoDupe* This modules removes duplicates from message flows based on Integrity checksums.
+* *sarracenia.flowcb.nodupe.NoDupe* This modules removes duplicates from message flows based on Identity checksums.

 * *sarracenia.flowcb.post.message.Message* is a class that implements posting notification messages to Message queue protocol flows